Covid-19 Breathing Techniques & Tips from a Physical Therapist: From Lung Health Before to Recovery Post Virus

 - Chills, headache, severe muscle burning or blurred vision—stop exercising immediately, these are signs of overheating and you need to cool down immediately.
 If symptoms don’t ease, then seek medical help.

-Always remember to warm-up and cool down, don’t start or stop exercises abruptly, especially at high intensities (after any lung pathology, it won’t take much to achieve high intensity so bear that in mind).
+Always remember to warm-up and cool down, don’t start or stop exercises abruptly, especially at high intensities (after any lung pathology, it won’t take much to achieve high intensity so bear that in mind and please have extreme caution at first).
 A warm-up allows your arteries to open up before your heart tries to force more and more blood through them during exercise.
 A cool-down keeps your heart pumping blood through them while they take time to shrink back down to normal.
 You don’t want the blood to be forced through at too high pressures or too low pressures, so warm-up first and cool-down after by starting gently and finishing gently.

 - If breathing deeply is painful, try holding a cushion tight to your abdomen.
 This allows you to maintain control of movement during your deep breath and still perform a good deep breath.
 This can be done at any stage of the virus or recovery.